Biden’s midterm self-edit: Less talk about inflation woes | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON (AP) — President Joe Biden has stopped talking so much about inflation worries.
+WASHINGTON — President Joe Biden has stopped talking so much about inflation worries.

-His remarks in , in suburban at a and in Labor Day speeches in were all missing a once-common refrain about straining under the rising costs of food and gasoline.
+His remarks in Columbus, Ohio, in suburban Washington at a Democratic fundraiser, at a Cabinet meeting and in Labor Day speeches in Milwaukee and Pittsburgh were all missing a once-common refrain about families at the kitchen table straining under the rising costs of food and gasoline.

 When Biden did address inflation in a Monday speech at Boston’s airport, he stressed progress, rather than financial pain on what he says is his top economic priority.
 Biden has largely put the blame for inflation on global forces such as Russian President Vladimir Putin’s February invasion of Ukraine, even as he says his own policies are reducing the burdens of higher prices.